 Julia Chanourdie at 24 is the only French Woman to have qualified for the 2020 Olympics by taking second place at the IFSC Toulouse Qualifier in 2019.
 She will be competing alongside Male team-mates Mickael and Bassa Mawem.

-Just earlier this year she sent her first 9a+ with "Super Crackinette", also in Saint-Léger and become one of a handful of Women to have climbed at the grade.
+Just earlier this year she sent her first 9a+ with “Super Crackinette”, also in Saint-Léger and become one of a handful of Women to have climbed at the grade.
 Watch the send.
-Julia put out a picture on her insta story of the send.
+Julia put out a picture on her insta story of the send and there is now a full video of the climb below.

 The route was bolted by Elie Morieux and sent in 2018 by Adam Ondra.
 It has only seen one other repeat which was by Hugo Parmentier this April.
 The name is a play on words referencing Ondra’s penchant for screaming while sending.
 “Eagle-4” (with the hyphen – “trait”) pronounced sounds like “Il gueule trés fort” in French, which means “he yells very loudly”.
 Listen.